Acrisure Bounce House

-The Acrisure Bounce House (also known as simply the Bounce House) is an American football stadium located in Orlando metropolitan area in Orange County, Florida, United States, on the main campus of the University of Central Florida.
+The Acrisure Bounce House (also known as simply the Bounce House) is an American football stadium located in the Orlando metropolitan area in Orange County, Florida, United States, on the main campus of the University of Central Florida.
 It is the home field of the UCF Knights of NCAA Division I FBS college football.
-It is the current site for the Hula Bowl, and has also hosted the Cure Bowl.
+It is the current site for the 2026 Cure Bowl (while renovations are underway at nearby Camping World Stadium), and has also hosted the Hula Bowl.
 It was also the home field for the now defunct Orlando Apollos during the first and only season of the Alliance of American Football (2019).

 The stadium opened in 2007, replacing Camping World Stadium (then known as the Citrus Bowl) in Downtown Orlando as the home of the Knights, where they had played since their inaugural season in 1979.
 The steel and brick-clad stadium was designed by 360 Architecture and constructed in 18 months.
 The stadium was designed for 48,000 capacity when it opened in 2007 and is designed for an expansion to 65,000 seats.
 The stadium underwent an $8 million renovation following the 2014 season.
 The Wayne Densch Center for Student-Athlete Leadership was built on the east façade of the stadium, and a party deck was added to the east stands.
-Since the renovations, its seating capacity is 44,206.
+Following renovations completed in 2014, the stadium’s seating capacity was 44,206 until 2025.
+Following the completion of the Roth Tower expansion for the 2026 season, the stadium’s capacity increased to 45,906.

 The facility's nickname of the "Bounce House" was due to it being susceptible to considerable shaking when its crowd jumps in unison.
 Measures were undertaken following the stadium's inaugural season to reduce these effects to ensure safety.
 Officially, the stadium was formerly known as Bright House Networks Stadium (2007–2017), Spectrum Stadium (2017–2020), and FBC Mortgage Stadium (2022–2025).

 On May 31, 2022, FBC Mortgage entered a ten-year, $19.5 million deal with UCF for the naming rights of the stadium beginning July 1, 2022.
 On July 1, 2025, the FBC Mortgage company was rebranded to Acrisure, and the stadium was renamed Acrisure Bounce House.